How to dye pasta using a few simple ingredients. Dyed pasta is perfect to use for jewelry, collage, and other kids’ crafts.

 A tiny amount of rubbing alchohol will distribute the food coloring quickly and easily throughout the pasta and will then evaporate, leaving the pasta to simple soak in the dye without any extra liquid.

-It worked like a charm!
+It works like a charm!

-How to Dye Pasta
+How to Dye Pasta for Crafts

 - Rubbing alcohol (or white vinegar)

-- Food coloring
+- Food coloring or liquid watercolors

 - Freezer bags

-- Working with one bag at a time, add 1 teaspoon of rubbing alcohol to the bag.
+Working with one bag at a time, add 1 teaspoon of rubbing alcohol to the bag.
 Close the top and scrunch it around in your hands to distribute the alcohol.

-- Then add your food coloring to the bag.
+Then add your food coloring to the bag.
 Again close the top and scrunch it around in your hands to distribute the color.

-- Make as many colors as you like!
+Make as many colors as you like!

-P.S.
-This pasta dyeing technique works great to dye rice as well!
+And this pasta dyeing technique works great to dye rice as well!